Competition is steep, but don't get discouraged.

 The Independent reports that more than 6.5 million jobs could be lost, equating to a quarter of the UK's total jobs market, with accommodation, food services, wholesale, retail, vehicle repair, transport, storage, and administrative and support services worst affected.
 A survey in The Guardian anticipates the gloomiest outlook for UK jobs in almost three decades, and the BBC highlights a record fall in vacancies between March and May.
 As the furlough scheme, supporting nearly 9 million workers, is phased out, businesses are expected to announce more redundancies.

 One thing is certain: When unemployment is high, the jobs market becomes crowded ‒ competition for jobs is fierce as large volumes of applicants apply for fewer jobs.
 In order to maximise your chances of securing a new role in this challenging market, you'll need to be well prepared.
-Luckily, we're here with some advice on how to succeed.
+Luckily, we're here with some job-search advice and job hunting tips on how to succeed.

-Additionally, a CV and cover letter tailored to the job advert and company is much more likely to be noticed, so, rather than send out scattergun applications to dozens of jobs, it's worth spending extra time and patience on crafting specified applications for fewer roles.
+Additionally, a CV and cover letter tailored to the job advert and company is much more likely to be noticed, so, rather than send out scattergun online applications to dozens of job postings, it's worth spending extra time and patience on crafting specified applications for fewer roles.

 Focus on presentation

 First impressions count!
-Create the right impression by building a personal brand, with you as the product.
+Take the time to create the right impression by building a personal brand, with you as the product.
 You can do this in both your application materials and your online presence: Align the styles of your CV and cover letter, and tell the same story on your CV as on your LinkedIn profile.

 Throughout your application process, keep communications to the point, relevant and uncluttered.
-With a pile of applications in front of them, recruiters will be looking to reduce the stack to a manageable amount.
+With a pile of applications in front of them, recruiters and hiring managers will be looking to reduce the stack to a manageable amount.
 Make it as easy as possible for them to notice ‒ and select ‒ yours.

 Manage your reputation

-Estimates reveal that between 70 and 85 per cent of roles are filled through networking.
+Estimates reveal that between 70 and 85 per cent of roles are filled through networking and networking events.
 As soon as you're happy that your LinkedIn profile is up to scratch, focus on building your network, gaining recommendations and reaching out for help with your job hunt.
 Keeping active on the site means that you'll be at the top of people's minds if they hear of any appropriate roles.

 Don't restrict yourself to just LinkedIn though.
-Leverage your other social media feeds ‒ such as Twitter ‒ and contact people in real life to explain your situation and make reciprocal offers of help.
+Leverage your other social networking sites ‒ such as Twitter ‒ and contact people in real life to explain your situation and make reciprocal offers of help.

 You'll need to accept that in the current crowded jobs market, you may have to compromise on the roles you apply for.
 It's worth carrying out an assessment of your skills and identifying which ones would transfer well into new sectors or roles in order to expand your job search beyond the limits of what you'd have previously considered.